-Customer engagement surveys are annually completed to measure customer perceptions around a range of service levels.
+Annual customer engagement surveys measure customer perceptions around a range of service levels.
 This involves contacting a large sample of customers telephonically and asking a predetermined set of questions.
 Research First independently surveys EIL customers and collates the results into a customer satisfaction report for presentation.
-Research First were also engaged to conduct interviews with major customers to help understand service level requirements and satisfaction with current service levels.
+Research First was also engaged to conduct interviews with major customers to help understand service level requirements and satisfaction with current service levels.

 EIL keeps statistics around complaints to measure how often customers experience voltage quality issues.
 Issues are dealt with at the time of complaint, but these statistics give an indication of how voltage quality and the response services are trending over time.
-In the last two years, EIL have received approximately 10-13 formal complaints, with only a small percentage of them due voltage issues.
+In the last two years, EIL has generally received 10-13 formal complaints, with only a small percentage of them due to voltage issues.
 The results of these surveys are monitored, and any comments received are reviewed and responded to as appropriate.

-Survey results show that customers are mostly happy with the current levels of service and rated EIL high in PowerNet's efficiency in service response, however, targeted improvement initiatives could address some expressed dissatisfaction.
+Survey results show that customers are mostly happy with the current levels of service and rated EIL high in service response Targeted improvement initiatives could address some expressed dissatisfaction.
 Based on the 2022 Customer Engagement survey, 88% of customers in EIL indicated that reliability of power supply was good.